 Why circumcise?
 Relying on selected evidence from unethical trials

 Outside Africa, less than one man in 1,000 gets HIV through their penis, and most men are intact (uncircumcised).
 Within Africa, intact men are less likely to be HIV-positive compared to circ’d men in more than half of the countries with available data, including 4 of 14 countries where the US targets men for foreskin removal.

-The main excuse for circ’ing men in Africa – the excuse the US uses — comes from three partially reported and unethical trials that are widely believed to show that circumcision reduces men’s risk to get HIV from sex by about 60%.
-Even the reported evidence from these trials undermines that claim; and why did study teams withhold so much other relevant evidence?
+The main excuse for circ’ing men in Africa – the excuse the US uses — comes from three partially reported and unethical trials that are widely believed to show that circumcision reduces men’s risk to get HIV from sex by more than 50%.
+Even the reported evidence from these trials undermines that claim; and why did study teams withhold so much collected and relevant evidence?

 Circ’ing millions of men

-As a response to a nosocomial epidemic, circ’ing millions of men is dangerous.
-Circ’ing has been promoted with insufficient care — putting men at risk to get HIV, hepatitis B, hepatitis C, and other infections.
+As a response to a nosocomial epidemic, circumcising millions of men is dangerous.
+It has been promoted with insufficient care — putting men at risk for discomfort and much worse, including bloodborne infections, such as HIV, hepatitis B, hepatitis C, and other infections.
 These dangers are coming to the fore with recent reports of adverse events, including deaths from tetanus.
-Thankfully, the numbers circ’d have fallen far short of targets, but ambitious targets remain.
+Thankfully, the numbers circumcised have fallen far short of targets; but ambitious targets remain.

 1. Gisselquist D, Potterat JJ, Brody S, Vachon F. Let it be sexual: how health care transmission of AIDS in Africa was ignored.
 Int J STD AIDS.
 2003; 14: 148-161.
 Available at: http://www.cirp.org/library/disease/HIV/gisselquist1/gisselquist1.pdf (accessed 18 April 2018).